 - a passable knowledge of architectural styles

-- for specific jobs, a strong knowledge of the region where filming will take place
+- for specific jobs, a strong knowledge of where filming will take place

 - knowledge of health and safety regulations

 - the ability to problem-solve and think laterally

 - artistic, creative awareness and competence as a photographer

 - stamina and flexibility in order to work long hours under pressure

 - a full driving licence and preferably ownership of a vehicle.